-- Specification of the work package(s) to which the employee is assigned and of the duration of the assignment to the project; - Description of the main tasks to be performed and main deliverables and outputs to be produced by the employee within the duration of the assignment to the project, making reference to the outputs and deliverables as foreseen in the application form; - The employment document and/or the official assignment to the project must be reviewed by the employer on a regular basis (e.g. every six months).
+- employment contract; - official, written assignment of the employee to the project activities (Annex 1)4, signed both by the Legal Representative of the Partner Organization and the Employee, with information on: - The working time percentage (100%) and the duration of assignment to the project activities; - If the employee is working part-time on the project and is involved in other EU and/or national co-funded projects, name and funding reference of the concerned project (s) as well as a statement on the expected percentage of the employee's working time on each co-funded project; - Specification of the work package(s) to which the employee is assigned and of the duration of the assignment to the project; - Description of the main tasks to be performed and main deliverables and outputs to be produced by the employee within the duration of the assignment to the project, making reference to the outputs and deliverables as foreseen in the application form; - The employment document and/or the official assignment to the project must be reviewed by the employer on a regular basis (e.g. every six months).
 In case of changes in the assignment (e.g. shift of tasks resulting in a change in the percentage of time worked in the project) also the employment document and/or official assignment must be revised.
-In turn, the calculation of costs which can be claimed in the project must be adapted to the changed assignment; - gross salary sheet; - evidence of adequate publicity for the recruitment of new staff involved in project activities; - pay-slips or documents of equivalent probative value; - a task report, covering maximum six months, informing on the activities and outputs on WP level (see Annex 2)7; - salary payment documents; - payment documents concerning any other costs directly linked to salary as above specified, incurred and paid by the employer.
+In turn, the calculation of costs which can be claimed in the project must be adapted to the changed assignment; - gross salary sheet; - evidence of adequate publicity for the recruitment of new staff involved in project activities; - pay-slips or documents of equivalent probative value; - a task report, covering maximum six months, informing on the activities and outputs on WP level (see Annex 2)5; - salary payment documents; - payment documents concerning any other costs directly linked to salary as above specified, incurred and paid by the employer.